CLRX/CLRX-mirror/doc/ClrxDisasm.md

 ## CLRadeonExtender Disassembler

-The CLRadeonExtender provides a disassembler that can disassemble code for the Radeon GPU's based on the GCN 1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
+The CLRadeonExtender provides a disassembler that can disassemble code for Radeon GPU's based on the GCN 1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
 Program is called `clrxdisasm`.

 Disassembler can handle the AMD Catalyst(tm) OpenCL(tm) kernel binaries and the GalliumCompute kernel binaries.
-It displays instructions of the code and optionally structure of the binaries (kernels and their configuration).
+It displays instructions of the code and optionally structure of binaries (kernels and their configuration).
 Output of that program can be used as input to the CLRX assembler if option '--all' will be used.

 ### Invoking a disassembler